 AI Can Improve Patient Outcomes, but will Pharma Get there Quickly Enough?

-Machine learning is making the drug discovery process cheaper, faster, and more optimal for all involved
+Machine learning (ML) is making the drug discovery process cheaper, faster, and more optimal for all involved

 AI is omnipresent and it’s no shock that it’s even crept its way into the highly regulated pharmaceutical industry, one that is usually risk averse and slow to adapt new technologies.
 And with increasing R&D costs and healthcare costs in general, paired with larger and more precise data sets, AI may alleviate multiple pain-points across the industry.
 But will we adapt quickly enough?